StreamElements/docs/docs/chatbot/variables/leagueoflegends.md

 # $(leagueoflegends)

-Outputs the summoner and LP of a specified League of Legends player.
+Outputs the summoner rank and LP of a specified League of Legends player.

 #### Parameters